svenuscf/ansible-cisco-upgrade/README.md

   vars_files:
     - ../group_vars/catalyst_vars.yaml
 ```
-In the above section, ensure the hosts variable are correctly identified through ansible_hosts.

 4. Test playbooks by using ```show-version.yaml```.
 Commands as below: (Note that ansible-vault will prompt for vault password if any of the variable files or playbooks are ansible-vault encrypted.)